 - Have fun together.
 Building fun, engaging activities into the day helps keep everyone more stimulated and connected.
 There are so many things we can be worrying about, but years from now, we won’t remember the color-coded schedules we made or the Instagram-worthy bread we baked.
-We will, however, remember the memories we created with our family, such as the drive-by celebrations and the after-dinner games.
+We will, however, remember the memories we created with our family.
 So if you can, try to slow down and find joy in these new moments with your family.
 Who knows?
-Maybe something you start doing together now will become a long-standing tradition for years to come.
+Maybe something you start doing together during quarantine will become a long-standing tradition for years to come.

 - Provide clear expectations and follow through.
 Everyone in the house can benefit from clear and consistent limits and boundaries.
 Help avoid confusion and future limit-testing behavior by being clear on the front end about household rules and expectations.
 For example, if you only want your kids to spend 30 minutes on a device, be upfront about how much time they have and then stick to your limits.
 If you say 30 minutes but let them go for however long they like, they’re not going to take you seriously the next time—and they’ll likely be even more resistant when you do enforce limits.